contensis/contensis.github.io/docs-src/content-types/validation/regex-validation.md

 3. An alternative validation message can be added by entering it in the *Validation message* text box.
 This will be displayed if the field fails validation when published.

 ## Setting a custom expression
-You can use the custom option in the matches pattern dropdown to create your own.
+You can use the *Custom* option in the matches pattern dropdown to create your own.
 Using a handy library and expression checker like [Regular Expression 101](https://regex101.com/) to test your expression, makes things easier.

 > **Note:** Expressions need to be written using the JavaScript syntax to be valid.